 In rare cases, mold growth can be identifiable by visual inspection.
 If you can see mold occurring on the carpet, the carpet is most likely not salvageable and should be replaced immediately.
-Many times, mold can not be seen on the surface, but it grows underneath the carpet.
-If you think there could be mold forming in your carpet, always check both sides of the carpet.
+Many times, mold cannot be seen on the surface, but it grows underneath the carpet.
+If you think there could be mold forming on your carpet, always check both sides of the carpet.

 If you can visibly see any discoloration or odor coming from the carpet, there might be mold forming inside the carpet.

 If due to any reason, the padding beneath the carpet has become wet or moist from condensation, the padding is at risk of mold growth.
 In this case, the padding might have to be replaced and in some cases the carpet too.